a-ads/blog/content/blog/top-defi-tokens-to-buy.md

 Most big crypto exchanges like Coinbase or Binance offer their wallets.
 They are available as a mobile app and browser extension.

-We have written a useful guide on how to choose a crypto wallet here. (cсылка на статью в блоге: 5 Best Crypto Wallets of 2022)
+We have written a useful guide on how to choose a crypto wallet [here](https://a-ads.com/blog/5-best-crypto-wallets/).

 **Step 2: Choose a Wallet username**